Shop With Confidence: FREE Growing & Glowing Promise

 Group 2: Blooms on New and Old Wood

 Clematis pruning of the second group, consisting of varieties that bloom on both the current and previous year's growth.
 Begin in early spring with light pruning.
 When pruning, keep variations in stem length to produce a better-balanced plant.
 Any weak or dead wood should be removed at this time as well.
-Spring division of Group 2 Clematis also allows for you to still enjoy flowers that year, but you will miss out on the first flush of blooms that would have flowered on that old wood if you have to cut too much of the tops off when transplanting.
+Spring division of Group 2 Clematis also allows you to still enjoy flowers that year, but you will miss out on the first flush of blooms that would have flowered on that old wood if you have to cut too much of the tops off when transplanting.

 Group 3: Blooms on New Wood